declare-lab/declare-lab.github.io/_pages/CICERO.md

 If this dataset is useful in your research, cite the following paper:

 <div class="notice--success">
-    <p> CICERO: A Dataset for Contextualized Commonsense Inference in Dialogues.
+    <p> <spano>CICERO</spano>: A Dataset for Contextualized Commonsense Inference in Dialogues.
 Deepanway Ghosal and Siqi Shen and Navonil Majumder and Rada Mihalcea and Soujanya Poria.
 ACL 2022.</p>
 <div>